demonixis/FSOpenXRHandTracking/README.md

 ## Getting started
 You've to add an `UFSInstancedHand` component parented to your `VROrigin` component and select weither it's a `left` or `right` hand.
 The `UFSInstancedHand` component inherits from `UInstancedStaticMeshComponent`, that means the hand is rendered into one draw call.
 You can assign a material for each hand, or keep the default material.
 You can use this plugin in a C++ and Blueprint projects, all function are exposed to Blueprint.
+The final step is to call the `UpdateHand(const FXRMotionControllerData& InData, const float DeltaTime)` function in the `Tick` function.

 ### Hand rendering
  Here are the supported rendering modes: